DasomAnH/DasomAnh/README.md

 ## I'm a Software Engineer!!

-- 🌱 I’m currently Deep learning back-end(postgres, data, sequelize).
+- 🌱 I’m currently Deep learning front-end.
-- 👯 I’m working on Ticketing system.
+- 👯 I’m working on Pesonal Websites.
-- 🥅 2021 Goals: Move forward growing with development skill.
 - ⚡ Fun fact:I participated in 2004 olympic as an artistic swimmer.
 I love art and music.

 ## Languages and Tools: